Sage/streamlinejs/README.md

       if (err) return console.error("ERROR: " + err.message);
       console.log("readme has " + result + " lines.");
     });

+And you can mix streamline functions, classical callback based code and synchrononous functions in the same file.
+Streamline will only transform the functions that have the special `_` parameter.
+The other functions will end up unmodified in the output file.

 # Running in other environments

 `streamline.js` generates vanilla Javascript code that may be run browser-side too.